Age-Friendly University

 The Volunteer Hub is a resource created by the Dean of Students Office to connect students to volunteer opportunities on campus and in the Detroit community.
 Students can loated local nonprofits and engage with them in various ways, such as donating money, volunteering, attending events, and buying items from the wishlists.

 • 2.
-Promote personal and career development in the second half of life and support those pursuing second careers.
+To support those pursuing second careers.

 Career Services